 To ensure business processes were repeatable and associated risks were understood, we completed a number of workshops with PPL stakeholders.
 These involved collaborating with multiple departments across PPL and led to us identifying ways to make processes not only more secure, but also more efficient.

 The ‘Technology’ stream worked closed with PPL’s IT team and software developers to create a service catalogue of key systems and their owners.
 In our review of these systems we considered how information was protected, and identified ways to reduce the risk of this data being compromised.
 Our technology specialists then worked alongside PPL to implement a number of improvements such as protecting logging information offsite, implementing encryption, and identifying ways to ensure data would always be available securely even in the event of a disaster scenario such as loss of power, which would force relocation to an alternative site.

-Once we had covered all the areas outlined in the ISO 27001:2013 standards we set about the final stage of the journey “Review and Improve” (Step 5).
-We trained a team of PPL staff to be internal auditors able to review the effectiveness of the security processes and systems across the business.
-Compiled audit reports were reviewed within the Security Forum and actions taken to further improve the effectiveness of security processes across the business.
-PPL were committed to living and breathing security best practice across their business and not just simply seeing ISO 27001:2013 certification as a tick box process.
-The review stage was a key part of maintaining the momentum and driving further improvements across the business.
+Once we had covered all the areas outlined in the ISO 27001:2013 standards we set about the final stage of the journey; Step 5 – Review and Improve.
+We trained a team of PPL staff as internal auditors able to review the effectiveness of security processes and systems.
+Compiled audit reports were reviewed within the security forum and actions taken to further improve the effectiveness of security controls.
+PPL were committed to living and breathing security best-practice, not just simply seeing ISO 27001:2013 certification as a ‘tick-box exercise’.
+The review stage was key to maintaining momentum and driving further security improvements across the organisation.

 Following our ISO 27001 certification we can now send a clear message to both players and regulatory bodies alike that security is of paramount importance to our organisation